gjb25638/draggable-to-do-list/README.md

 # draggable-to-do-list
 ## The framework used by the project
-- front-end build tool: vite
+- frontend build tool: vite
-- front-end: vue3
+- frontend: vue3
-- back-end: express
+- backend: express
 - db: google firestore

 ## Environmental requirements